metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 Kirk Cousins, on the other hand, hasn't been quite on point.
 He threw a bad interception to a linebacker after staring his receiver down.
 Then he failed to connect on a crucial two-point conversion play to Justin Jefferson.

 On a red zone drive in the fourth quarter, the Vikings go with two boring rushes up the middle with Alexander Hamilton, a five-receiver set on 3rd down, and a hard bootleg on 4th down.
 Hmm....not the best set of play calls.

+Elijah Mitchell and Deebo Samuel have been fantastic rushing the ball against one of the better defenses in the league.